-The music procession kicks off in Sasaki Garden, enter at 4 Washington Square Village, just north of Bleecker Street and west of Mercer Street, at 5:00pm and wends its way throughout Greenwich Village before returning to the garden for the finale.
+The musical procession on Friday, December 21 begins with a solstice soundscape in Sasaki Garden accessed via 4 Washington Square Village, just north of Bleecker Street and west of Mercer Street, at 5:00 pm and wends its way throughout Greenwich Village before returning to the garden for the finale.
 Take the 6 train to Bleecker Street or B/D/F/M to East Houston Street-Lafayette Street.

 ABOUT THE PROGRAM CREATOR, COMPOSER AND CONDUCTOR:

 Tilted Axes was created in 2011 for the inaugural Make Music Winter festival by Detroit-born, NYC-based composer/performer Patrick Grant.
 Tilted Axes cuts musical pathways through the urban landscape, turning neighborhoods into their own sonic narratives.
 Since its inception, Grant has produced a number of Tilted Axes processions in various cities upon three continents.